Bottom-up systems at scale: The case of Reddit: Materials and Methods

-To address this, we adopted a specific strategy for fitting the data into the scaling law, tailored to the nature of our dataset.
-Logarithmic binning of the data preceded model fitting, ensuring that every scale, from small to large subreddits, received equal consideration in our analysis.
-This approach allows us to capture growth patterns across the entire spectrum of subreddit sizes, providing a comprehensive understanding of how coordination costs scale within online communities.
+To address this, we employed a specific approach for fitting the data to the scaling law, tailored to our dataset.
+Before model fitting, we applied logarithmic binning to the data, ensuring that every scale—from small to large subreddits—was given equal consideration.
+This approach allows us to capture growth patterns across the full range of subreddit sizes, providing a comprehensive understanding of how coordination costs scale within online communities.